Using e-cigs (vaping) in the home

 Information and practical tips to help you keep yourself and your loved ones safe at home

 Is vaping safe?

 There is a risk of poisoning from e-cigarette nicotine fluid, and we have heard of some cases involving children.
 After swallowing nicotine fluids, symptoms are usually mild and include nausea and vomiting.
-But serious poisoning can happen after swallowing larger amounts, especially by small children.
-If e-cigarette liquid is swallowed, contact your GP or call NHS 111.
-In an emergency, dial 999.
+But serious poisoning can happen after swallowing larger amounts, especially when small children are involved.

-Poorly made or counterfeit chargers for e-cigarettes have caused house fires.
-Only buy e-cigarettes from reputable outlets, use the correct charger for the device, follow the manufacturer's instructions and don't leave an e-cigarette charging unattended or overnight.
+To reduce the risk of fire, only buy e-cigarettes from reputable outlets, use the correct charger for the device, follow the manufacturer's instructions and don't leave an e-cigarette charging unattended or overnight.
 As with other electrical devices like mobile phones and laptops, e-cigarettes should not be charged or used if they've been damaged – battery cells that are damaged pose a chemical and fire risk.

 The sale of e-cigarettes to under-18s is banned or due to be banned in all parts of the UK.
 E-cigarettes are now regulated in the UK under the Tobacco and Related Products Regulations 2016.
-Under the regulations, e-cigarette products are either licensed as medicines or, if unlicensed, are subject to new quality and safety standards, packaging and labelling requirements, and a ban on print and broadcast advertising.
+Under the regulations, e-cigarette products are either licensed as medicines or, if unlicensed, are subject to quality and safety standards, packaging and labelling requirements, and a ban on print and broadcast advertising.

 Do you work on child safety in the home?